European Olympic Committees

 The EOC has no connection with another multi-sport event called the European Championships, which are organised by various European discipline-specific sports associations.

 Member nations

 In the following table, the year in which the NOC was recognised by the International Olympic Committee (IOC) is also given if it is different from the year in which the NOC was created.

 Former members

+The National Olympic Committee of the Saarland (Saar Protectorate) was a member of the International Olympic Committee from 1950 to 1957, but never a member of the European Olympic Committees.